Training Resources

 For veterinarians looking for guidelines on how to recommend a quality trainer to your clients, click this link to get expert recommendations from ACVB.

+Dr. David Mech has a PhD in Wildlife Ecology and has dedicated his life to researching wolves.
 The “alpha wolf” concept and its application it dog training is widely known by most people.
-What most people don’t realize, however, is that it’s been scientifically disproven.
-The original work the theory appeared in, “The Wolf: Ecology and Behavior of an Endangered Species,” written in 1968, has been thoroughly deconstructed to the point that its author Dr. Dave Mech actually spent decades trying to get his publisher to stop printing the book because it was full of outdated information!
+What most people don’t realize, however, is that it’s based on studies that have been debunked.
+Dr. Mech popularized the “alpha wolf” concept in his 1970 book “The Wolf: Ecology and Behavior of an Endangered Species.”
+Through his subsequent work, he discovered the theory didn’t hold water and he spent decades trying to get his publisher to stop printing the book because it was full of outdated information.
 He was finally successful in 2022.
-Learn more about how and why the study was off-base and why it shouldn’t be used to reinforce the validity of dominance and aggression-based dog training techniques at this link and check out the videos below:
+Learn more about Dr. Mech’s work at this link.

-The 2012 documentary “Tough Love: A Meditation on Dominance & Dogs” features world-renowned animal behaviorists sharing personal stories of dominance training gone wrong and picking apart the falsehoods of dominance philosophy.
+The 2012 documentary “Tough Love: A Meditation on Dominance & Dogs” features world-renowned animal behaviorists and veterinarians board-certified in animal behavior sharing personal stories and information about the negative impact of popular dog training techniques and what should have been done differently.
 It’s a short watch at only 36 minutes and well worth it!